webrcade/webrcade-docs/docs/editor/workspace/itemstab.md

 # Feed Items Tab

-The "Feed Items Tab" consists of the items (games, etc.) contained in the currently selected category for the current feed.
+The "Feed Items Tab" consists of the items (games, etc.) contained in the currently selected category of the active feed.

 ![](../../assets/images/editor/workspace/itemstab-annotated.png){: class="center zoomD"}